charesbast/bookmarks-app-example/README.md

 - Keywords can be added, modified or deleted
 - When the form is submitted, a success notification appear

-## 5 - Delete a bookmark
-As a user on the home page

-When I click on the "Delete" CTA of a bookmark from the list

-Then the bookmark is deleted from my list (and from the session storage)

 ## 6 - Add a link to the home page
 As a user on the edition page